What are the ADS service policies at IU?

 ADS departmental/school/campus OU creation

-The local support provider (LSP) for any given OU should work with the faculty and staff administration, and the users, to determine the optimum OU functionality.
-LSPs should take care in securing, managing, delegating, and creating sub-OUs, GPOs, and other resources, because they will be held responsible for proper functioning of these aspects of their OU.
+The IT Pro for any given OU should work with the faculty and staff administration, as well as the users, to determine the optimum OU functionality.
+IT Pros should take care in securing, managing, delegating, and creating sub-OUs, GPOs, and other resources, because they will be held responsible for proper functioning of these aspects of their OU.

 ADS restoration